Student-centric advice and objective recommendations

 PLUS Loans

-PLUS Loans come in two forms: Parent PLUS Loans, which parents (biological or adoptive) take out to help finance students’ undergraduate education, and Grad PLUS Loans, which graduate students take out to fill any financial need that is not covered by Direct Unsubsidized Loans.
-Let’s get into each of these types of loans and explain how they work.
+- Grad PLUS Loans, which graduate students take out to fill any financial need that is not covered by Direct Unsubsidized Loans.

 Parent PLUS Loans

 Parent PLUS Loans allow parents to help pay for the gap between students’ financial aid and the cost of their school.
 They typically offer better interest rates and more favorable repayment options than private loans.
-However, unlike Direct Loans, they do require a credit check.
-Not all parents will qualify for Parent PLUS Loans.
-Make sure you have completed the FAFSA before your parent applies for a PLUS Loan.
+Unlike Direct Loans, they do require a credit check, meaning not all parents will qualify for Parent PLUS Loans.
+Make sure you have completed the FAFSA before your parent applies for a PLUS Loan!

 Grad PLUS Loans